Dublin in Laurens County, Georgia — The American South (South Atlantic)

 Pritchard, bound down-river to intercept other Confederate officials, rode on some 12 miles; then, abandoning his own mission, he made a forced march and, finding the Davis camp by posing as the escort, he surrounded it quietly and waited for dawn.

-in the fight that followed, two Michigan soldiers were killed before a prisoner taken by Harnden’s men revealed the identity of the “enemy.”
+Unaware of his presence, Harnden moved up before dawn to surround the camp.
+His advance was fired upon and, in the fight that followed, two Michigan soldiers were killed before a prisoner taken by Harndens men revealed the identity of the enemy.

-During this unfortunate collision, Pritchard closed in and captured Mr. Davis and his party, thereafter claiming for the 4th Michigan the fruits of the 1st Wisconsin’s labors.
+During this unfortunate collision, Pritchard closed in and captured Mr. Davis and his party, thereafter claiming for the 4th Michigan the fruits of the 1st Wisconsins labors.

 Erected 1957 by Georgia Historical Commission.
 (Marker Number 087-4.)

 Location.
 32° 32.683′ N, 82° 53.462′ W. Marker is in Dublin, Georgia, in Laurens County.
-Marker is on Central Drive (U.S. 80) 0.1 miles west of Nobles Drive, on the left when traveling east.
+It is on Central Drive (U.S. 80) 0.1 miles west of Nobles Drive, on the left when traveling east.
 The marker is located on a small stretch of land between the two bridges over the Oconee River.
 Touch for map.
 Marker is in this post office area: East Dublin GA 31027, United States of America.
 Touch for directions.